September 10, 1996

-APAC shall elect a Chairperson, Vice Chairperson, Secretary, and Treasurer by majority vote from among the representatives at the regular July meeting.
-The terms of office shall be for one year beginning at the July meeting.
-Prior to the August meeting, members of the Executive Committee will ensure that their newly elected successor will have received an orientation to the duties of their office.
+APAC shall elect a Chairperson, Vice Chairperson, Secretary, and Treasurer by majority vote from among the representatives at the regular June meeting.
+The Offices of the Chancellor and Provost shall be informed of new officers at this time.
+The terms of office shall be for one year beginning at the September meeting.
+Prior to the September meeting, members of the Executive Committee will ensure that their newly elected successor will have received an orientation to the duties of their office.
 No person shall serve more than three consecutive one-year terms in any one office.
 Officers shall adhere to the roles and responsibilities as APAC members as noted in the Bylaws.
 Additional obligations of the officers shall include but not be limited to:

 Shall be responsible for the overall organization, operation, and communications of APAC and shall serve as its chief spokesperson.

 Shall prepare agendas for monthly meetings in consultation with the executive committee, chair meetings, call special meetings, and convene executive committee meetings.

 Shall be responsible for communication on behalf of APAC with the Chancellor, the Provost, and the Chancellor’s representative on APAC.